 A small number of home appliance repairers also work as sewing machine repairers, according to the BLS.
 These workers usually have a high school diploma and gain experience in small appliance repair through hands-on training, working in a repair shop practicing on a specific type of machine until it is mastered, allowing them to progress to other machines.

-Job opportunities for industrial machinery mechanics are expected to grow 16% from 2014-2024, according to the BLS.
-This faster-than-average growth is thought to be due to an increase in the use of more sophisticated machinery.
-According to the BLS, industrial machine mechanics as a whole earned a median annual salary of $49,690 in 2015.
+Job opportunities for industrial machinery mechanics are expected to grow 5% from 2018-2028, according to the BLS.
+This average growth is thought to be due to an increase in the use of more sophisticated machinery.
+According to the BLS, industrial machine mechanics as a whole earned a median annual salary of $52,340 in 2018.

 Job duties for sewing machine repairers vary depending on whether they are working in industrial or home environments.
 Typical training includes a vocational program or on-the-job training.
 Job outlook is not positive for home machine repairers, but is better for industrial machinery mechanics over the next ten years.